 If an exchange goes down, for traders on that exchange that is the end of the story...
 NO TRADING...SB companies are not perfect (of course) but in the particular instance mentioned they performed far far better than the exchange...especially as the market was quite volatile at the time.

-A: I feel I must comment here on some of the rather strange statements made.
+A: I feel I must comment here on these statements.

 To believe that we have time or the inclination to 'bias' our prices is frankly laughable we take trades all the time in thousands of markets and most positions/trades would not even register.
 To compare our 'live tradeable' prices with a company who only produce charts on which you cannot actually trade is ridiculous.
 Our prices come direct from the real market bank feeds exchange feeds etc. If we quoted 1 or 2 pips too high/low our big players who trade in 100's of pounds a point would come in and slaughter us.